garysheng/faithwalk-os/principles/make-god-your-best-friend.md

 Prayer isn't meant to be confined to designated times and places.
 It's meant to be the background music of your life—an ongoing dialogue with your Creator about everything you're experiencing.

-The Oxford Group, a Christian movement from the 1930s, understood this.
-They taught that anyone can be in touch with God anywhere, anytime, if certain conditions are met: be quiet and still, listen, be honest about every thought, and test what comes against Scripture and spiritual fruit.

-They emphasized writing down everything that comes to mind during prayer—not editing or judging, just capturing.
-Because writing by hand without filtering can help bypass mental filters and capture impressions you might otherwise miss.
+One effective approach is to write down everything that comes to mind during prayer—not editing or judging, just capturing.
+Writing by hand without filtering can help bypass mental filters and capture impressions you might otherwise miss.
 Some sessions produce nothing useful; others deliver guidance so specific it's striking.
+The key is being quiet and still, listening honestly, and testing what comes against Scripture and spiritual fruit.

+But individual prayer is just one dimension of constant communion.
+Community discernment can deepen what we hear alone.
 My friend Peter Han embodies this approach.
 He maintains a small council of trusted friends for major life decisions—not because he can't hear God alone, but because "we collectively have the mind of Christ" (see 1 Corinthians 2:16), and spiritual discernment benefits from multiple perspectives.
 They pray together regularly, even when not co-located, seeking God's will rather than just His blessing on their preferred outcomes.

 ## The Obstacles to Intimacy